Ahaz1701/DevOps_Project/README.md

       - back-tier
 ```

-And in the `app` part of the file, we implement the following lines of code:
+And in the `app` part of the file, we implement the following lines of code (server listenning on port 3000):
 ```
 hostname: "app"
     image: projet_devops:latest